Kuuuube/Slimy_Scylla/docs/install_guide/install_guide.md

 # Install Guide

-## Plugin Manager Local Install
+## Plugin Repo Install

-- Download the first zip file from the [Latest Release](https://github.com/Kuuuube/Slimy_Scylla/releases/latest)

-    It will be named something similar to `x.x.x_release_slimy_scylla.zip`

 - On OpenTabletDriver's top menu, go to `Plugins` > `Open Plugin Manager...`

-- In the plugin manager window, either drag and drop the zip file or go to `File` > `Install Plugin...` and select the zip file
+- In the plugin manager window, select `Slimy Scylla` on the left pane.

-- The plugin's filters should now appear in the `Filters` tab
+- Select `Install` on the bottom right.

 ## Plugin Manager Manual Install